Frequently Asked Questions

 Candidates are required to have taken GCE Advanced Level (AS+A2) in physics and mathematics, and one other subject (excluding General Studies and Critical Thinking) to full A-level or to other subjects to AS level.
 Candidates for the Chemistry and Molecular Physics Honours course must have taken GCE Advanced Level in physics, chemistry and mathematics.
 The conditional offers that we make are tailored to each individual applicant, but success on these degree programmes typically requires grades A or B at A-level.
-Other qualification such as the International Baccalaureate and Irish Leaving Certificate are considered individually, and an offer made at an appropriate equivalent level.
+Other qualifications such as the International Baccalaureate and Irish Leaving Certificate are considered individually, and an offer made at an appropriate equivalent level.

 Yes!
 Disabled access is available to all buildings, although some are easier than others.
 There is easy access to the Physics and Mathematics Building and most lecture theatres are fitted with a loop system for those with hearing difficulties.
 Hearing, seeing and writing problems have always been overcome with special arrangements, so do not be deterred!

 Mature candidates frequently offer a range of qualifications such as Access, HND, BTEC etc. Each is considered as a special case but it is essential that you have a good knowledge of mathematics equivalent to A-level.
 If in doubt, get in touch.

 We are very happy to consider applications from overseas candidates, both from within the EU and World-wide.
 Please contact us so that we can discuss the appropriate entry qualifications, English language requirements, etc.